ana-mc-almeida/ei-project/bpmn/docs/customer/customer_update.md

 The first task to update a customer, it is necessary to provide the following information:

 - **CustomerID**: The ID of the customer to be updated, an integer value.
+- **FiscalNumber**: The fiscal number of the customer, an integer value.
+- **LocationAddress**: The address of the customer, a string value.
+- **LocationPostalCode**: The postal code of the customer's location, a string value.
+- **Name**: The name of the customer, a string value.

 ## LAAS - Executor: Verify if execute product is possible